clux/probes/content/post/2023-10-01-drop-down-terminal.md

 The idea is to have a __persistent terminal__ that is __hidden away__ in a "special place" and bind a key to toggle the visibility of this terminal.
 Then we rely on `zellij` to provide tabs.

 > The choice of terminal emulator and multiplexer is not super important.
-You could probably use `kitty` + `tmux`, or straight `wezterm` (which has tabs mgmt built-in) if you prefer, and achieve the same results.
+You could probably use `kitty` + `tmux`, or straight `wezterm` (which has tabs mgmt built-in) if you prefer, and achieve similar results.

 On __wayland__ that place is a __special workspace__, whereas on __mac__ we use `sticky` windows.